 If you think you have a complaint

-If you have a human rights complaint or have a question about a specific situation, contact the Alberta Human Rights Commission by telephone or regular mail.
+If you have a human rights complaint or have a question about a specific situation, contact the Alberta Human Rights Commission.

 Because of confidentiality concerns, the Commission cannot respond to complaints by email.